DamienHarper/auditor-bundle/README.md

 $auditConfiguration->enableAuditFor(MyAuditedEntity1::class);
 ````

-You can also have an entity that is not audited by default and only enable auditing when you need it.
+You can also disable audit logging for an entity by default and only enable auditing when needed.
 To do so, add
 this to your configuration file:

 ````yml